 a) Learn using a guitar pick

 Most beginner students made mistakes here.
-They took a wrong shape of pick which makes them difficult to play.
+They took the wrong shape of pick which makes them difficult to play.
 Here I suggest starting with a .73mm. standard shape pick & a generic pick grip.
 Hold the pick with your thumb& first or second fingers.
 That just gives you somewhat more flexibility and steadiness.
 Moreover, it’s not mandatory to use a pick.
 You can also play with your fingers.

 b) Plucking techniques